svenluijten/env-providers/README.md

 $ php artisan vendor:publish --provider="Sven\EnvProviders\EnvServiceProvider"
 ```

-After that, you should have a file called `providers.php` in your `config/` directory.
+After that, you should have see the file `config/providers.php`.
+In the created
-This file should be fairly straightforward, but I'll walk you through it here.

-### Dev
+configuration file you can see two arrays: `load` and `development_environments`.

+In the `load` array, you should add all service providers you want to load when
+the application's environment is equal to any of the values in the `development_environments`
+array.

 ## Contributing
 All contributions (in the form on pull requests, issues and feature-requests) are